List of awards and nominations received by Rick Astley: ASCAP Pop Music Awards

+American Music Awards

+The American Music Awards is an annual American music awards show produced by Dick Clark Productions since 1974.

 BBC Music Awards

 The BBC Music Awards are the BBC's annual pop music awards, held every December, as a celebration of the musical achievements over the past twelve months.
 The event is coordinated by the BBC's music division, BBC Music.